 Will the home inspection identify all potential problems with the home?
 Home inspectors typically inspect structural components (floors, walls, roofs, chimneys, foundations, etc.), mechanical systems (plumbing, electrical, heating/air conditioning), installed appliances and other major components of the property.
 The Home Inspector Licensure Board's Standards of Practice do not require home inspectors to report on wood-destroying insects, environmental contamination, pools and spas, detached structures and cosmetic issues.
 Always ask the home inspector if he or she covers all the things that are important to you.
 If not, it is your responsibility to arrange for an inspection of these items by the appropriate professionals.

 How will I know if I need other/additional inspections?
 A home inspection is just one of several types of inspections you may wish to have performed.
 You should consider obtaining a Wood Destroying Insect Report as well as a Septic Inspection when applicable; your lender may require one or both of these.
-Your home inspection report may recommend further evaluation by a specialist such as licensed mechanical, electrical, plumbing contractors or a professional engineer.
-You can discuss these issues with your home inspector and your real estate agent and they can often suggest other professionals for you to consider.
+Your home inspection report may recommend further evaluation by a specialist such as licensed mechanical, electrical and/or plumbing contractors, or a professional engineer.
+You can discuss these issues with your home inspector and your real estate agent who can often suggest other professionals for you to consider.

 How do I request a home inspection, and who will pay for it?
 You can arrange for the home inspection or ask your real estate agent to assist you.
 Unless you otherwise agree, you will be responsible for payment of the home inspection and any subsequent inspections.
 If the inspection is to be performed after you have signed the purchase contract, be sure to schedule the inspection as soon as possible to allow adequate time for any repairs to be performed.